← go back

 The photo above shows a the dimenions of a GEMM, where p == k.
 The really important thing to notice is that C[i][j] += A[i][k] * B[k][j].
 This is the common formula for all GEMMs.

-Running this GEMM gets a mean execution time of 0.127866 seconds and a standard deviation of 0.030468 seconds.
-This will be our baseline to compare future speedups to.
+Running this GEMM produces a mean execution time of 0.127866 seconds and a standard deviation of 0.030468 seconds.
+This will be our baseline against which to compare future speedups.

 void dgemm(int n, double* A, double* B, double* C)